eguzki/3scale_stats_key_generator/README.md

   and start another, probably with higher priority, job.
 Besides, in case of failure, the job to be re-done is minimized.
   * Small number of batch size per each delete operation -> Minimizes db load and allows high response times.
+* Having responsive and low response times by design, that might lead to the generation of lots of stats delete jobs.
+Should not be an issue.